Stalking: Victims say new ways needed to tackle crime

 The Home Office pointed to the fact changes in the way stalking was recorded by police forces in April 2020.

-Prof Smith added that, if the amount of time someone invested in stalking was considered, it can be a lightbulb going on, and could make people think, 'actually this person is quite dangerous'.
+Prof Smith added that, if the amount of time someone invested in stalking was considered, it can be a lightbulb going on, and could make people think, "actually this person is quite dangerous".

 She said this type of evidence could help police prove to probation services and courts the need for intervention, and gaining things like stalking protection orders.